The Hunslet Nelson team that won promotion in 2017

 The best batsman at the club in 2009 was Daniel Calverley who won the batting averages with 483 runs at 32.20 followed by the consistent Tommy Roy who scored 499 runs.

-In 2010, Hunslet Nelson had won the Division 1 title (former 2nd Division) with an incredible nineteen wins.
-It was based on a team of individual achievers led by captain Thomas Roy who set the example, winning the Division 1 Batting Averages with 815 runs at 58.21 with a top score of 118*.
+In 2010, Hunslet Nelson had won the Division One title (former Division Two) with an incredible nineteen wins.
+It was based on a team of individual achievers led by captain Thomas Roy who set the example, winning the Division One Batting Averages with 815 runs at 58.21 with a top score of 118*.

-The bowling was penetrative with opening bowler Sohail Raz winning the Division 1 Bowling Averages after taking 45 wickets at 9.84, with a best analysis of 6-8.
+The bowling was penetrative with opening bowler Sohail Raz, above, winning the Division One Bowling Averages after taking 45 wickets at 9.84, with a best analysis of 6-8.
 Derek Hammill was just behind him in second place with 44 wickets at 11.02.

 Still led by Roy, they nicely consolidated their new Premier League status in 2011 with ten wins.
 Roy was again the chief run-getter with 663 runs, while Raz again had an effective season with the ball taking 38 wickets.